openshift/sandboxed-containers-operator/README.md

 and look at the field 'Completed nodes' in the status.
 If the value matches the number of worker nodes the installation is completed.

 #### Runtime Class
-Once the kata runtime binaries are successfully installed on the intended workers, Kata Operator will create a [runtime class](https://kubernetes.io/docs/concepts/containers/runtime-class/) `kata`.
+Once the kata runtime binaries are successfully installed on the intended workers, the sandboxed containers operator will create a [runtime class](https://kubernetes.io/docs/concepts/containers/runtime-class/) `kata`.
 This runtime class can be used to deploy the pods that will use the Kata Runtime.

 #### Run an Example Pod using the Kata Runtime
 ```